skycoin/docs/_data/dev-docs/references/encoder.md

 # Encoder

-Package encoder binary implements translation between numbers and byte sequences and encoding and decoding of [varints][/en/glossary/varint]{:#term-varint}{:.term}.
+Package encoder binary implements translation between numbers and byte sequences and encoding and decoding of [varints][varint].

 Numbers are translated by reading and writing fixed-size values.